flemmerich/pysubgroup/Readme.md

 **License**
 I am happy about anyone using this software.
 Thus, this work is put under an Apache license.
-However, if this constitutes any hinderance to your application, please feel free to contact me, I am sure that we can work something out.
+However, if this constitutes any hindrance to your application, please feel free to contact me, I am sure that we can work something out.

     Copyright 2016-2018 Florian Lemmerich